 No answer came from the foliage.

 A small cough from the other side told her someone was there.
 And that they were feline.
 Amethyst stepped back in respect for the creature but also in wariness.
-I know what I have done… They know what I have done…
+I know who I am.
+They know who I am.

 “Please, just don’t attack me.
 I came to talk!
 Please!”
 The voice yearned from the other side.
 It was female, and assumingly a peaceful one at that.